mercedes-benz/DnA/CONTRIBUTING.md

 Issue-related communication should happen within the concerned issue.

 ## Contributions
+Currently the repo stays private but we intend to make this public in Q2-20222.

 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.